 Steamed Cabbage and Carrots

 This recipe produces a warm coleslaw-like side dish, with a slightly sweet and sour flavour imparted from the apple cider vinegar and the sugar.

-It is a great side dish for a meat and mash type of dish and provides some contrasting tastes to complement your meal.
-It is also good as a base for some Dutch-style Babi Panjang for example.
+This is a great side dish for a meat and mash type of dish and provides some contrasting tastes to complement your meal.
+It is also good as a base for some Dutch-style Babi Panjang for example, where it is commonly served as a bed for the meat.

 Cabbage and carrot recipe

 Cabbage and carrot are often used together raw in coleslaws, which are great for serving at BBQ’s.
 The advantage is that people can help themself to a serving.
 But they also work well together when cooked.

 Steam cabbage and carrots in the microwave

 Steaming is a great way to cook vegetables as the nutrients remain in the food better than if you boil the food.

 I like to steam in the microwave, as I just find it is just a quicker and easier way to cook the food.
 The fact that the vegetables have been shredded already obviously reduces the cooking time and you can make this as a side dish or snack in less than 15 minutes.

-Steaming on the hob will take a little longer, as you want the steam from the vinegar, sugar and water to properly permeate the vegetables, so it has that sweet and sour tang.
+Steaming on the hob will take a little longer, as you want the steam from the vinegar, sugar and water to properly permeate and cook the vegetables, so it has that sweet and sour tang.

 If you are steaming in the microwave make sure you use BPA free materials.
 You will probably have your own preferred steaming method to suit your own utensils and kitchen, so use whichever one suits you best.